teraglin/AidanKirvan_T1A3/README.md

 - MacOS or Linux
 - Windows users will have to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 - [Ruby 2.7.2](https://www.ruby-lang.org/en/)
+- It is reccomended to play *Fight Monsters or Whatever* with your terminal in fullscreen mode or with the window at fullscreen width and height.

 #### How to Install
 1. **DOWNLOAD**